Collection highlights

 Outback Queensland boasts Australia’s largest exposures of Cretaceous sedimentary rocks.
-After more than 160 years of collecting, Queensland Museum Network has built a substantial collection of fossils from these rocks.
+After more than 160 years of collecting, Queensland Museum has built a substantial collection of fossils from these rocks.
 Among the highlights of the collection are:

 Kronosaurus